 Applying for the credit

 To apply for the credit, you must submit your application directly to the Department of Revenue.

 Applications are accepted through April 15 of the year that follows the tax year for which the credit is applied.
-As an example, if your business met the eligibility criteria for tax year 2015 and you wanted to apply the credit against your BIRT liability for 2015, you had to submit your application no later than April 15, 2016.
+As an example, if your business met the eligibility criteria for tax year 2017 and you wanted to apply the credit against your BIRT liability for 2017, you must submit your application no later than April 15, 2018.